LucasHasting/Programming-Languages-Research-Paper/README.md

 # Programming Languages Rust Research Paper

 This repository holds my research paper on the Rust programming language and the programs associated with the paper.
 The paper can be viewed [here](https://github.com/LucasHasting/Programming-Languages-Research-Paper/blob/main/Paper/CS410W_Research_Paper.pdf).
+All program names consist of the figure number and the name of the figure it belongs to.
 Instructions for executing the programs in the repository are listed below.

 ## Table of Contents